DOCUMENT > How do I create and insert form fields into a document automation?

 To make your document template even easier to create - we also offer snippets and embedded templates - where you can edit a block of content once, and then have it go-live across any template and any process that holds a reference to it.
 Lego bricks for lego bricks.

 How to add editable fields in your document?

 1. Begin by identifying all unique fields in your document - these will be your 'Form Fields'.
 For example, in the sample credit approval letter below: Sender's name, Letter date, Recipient's name, Recipient's address are all 'Form fields'.

 2. Next, Click 'Power Tools' on the editor tab on the top.
 In the builder, click on 'Form Fields' to start adding editable fields.

 3. Drag and drop or click 'Add' on the particular type of form field in the desired place.
-For instance, drag and drop a small text field for 'Customer Name'.
+For instance, drag and drop a short text field for 'Customer Name'.

 As you go on adding different form fields, respective 'Variables' will be created for each of these fields.
 Variables are instances of form fields that can be repeatedly referenced and used.